 +41 22 379 78 81

 Research Interest / Recherches

-Caroline teaches literary analysis and methodology at undergraduate level in the context of two seminars on English and American literature.
+Caroline teaches literary analysis and methodology in the context of two undergraduate seminars on English and American literature.
 She also coordinates the department’s Writing Lab, which provides individual tutoring services to students about academic writing.